After six-year revamp, Paris Museum of Mankind re-opens its doors

 The museum shut for renovation in 2009 as visitors numbers dwindled following former President Jacques Chirac's decision a few years earlier to move its ethnographic collections to the then-new Quai Branly museum.

-While the outside of the art deco building remains the same, the museum now boasts 2,500 square meters of revamped exhibits on the history and evolution of mankind.
+While the outside of the art deco building remains the same, the museum now boasts 2,500 square metres of revamped exhibits on the history and evolution of mankind.

 A permanent exhibition focuses on three key questions, curator Evelyne Heyer said: "Who are we? ...
 Where do we come from? ....
 Where are we going?"

-The museum has some of the largest collections of prehistoric artifacts in the world, as well as now some newly-acquired ethnological artifacts.
+The museum has some of the largest collections of prehistoric artefacts in the world, as well as now some newly-acquired ethnological artefacts.

 On display is a vast array of items including the skulls of a Cro-Magnon, the first early modern human, and of French philosopher and mathematician Rene Descartes, along with a gallery of 19th century busts representing human diversity.